 Tickets not available?
 Don’t give up!

 A BBC Proms concert at the Royal Albert Hall is never ‘sold out’ before the day because for each Prom up to 1,350 standing, or ‘Promming’ places are available in the Arena and Gallery on the day.
+A limited number of these tickets are released online in the morning and the rest are sold in person when the doors open.
 If you arrive early enough on the day of the concert, you have a very good chance of getting in.

 Promming is an essential part of the character of the BBC Proms and a great British tradition, and allows you to enjoy world-class performances for just £6.

 Arena or Gallery?

 There are two Promming areas in the Royal Albert Hall – the Arena (on the floor, right in front of the stage) and the Gallery (running around the top of the Hall, offering great views of the auditorium).
 These areas are highlighted below:

 A limited number of Promming tickets will be available to purchase online between 9am-12pm on the day of each concert (or the day before for Proms 11 and 12), with the exception of Prom 19 which will go on sale on Friday 12 May.

 Tickets are limited to one per person (or four per person for Proms 11, 12 and 19) and will be subject to a booking fee of 2% of the total value plus £1 per ticket.